The Challenge: Vendettas: Final Challenge

 First Stage: In the first stage of the final challenge, players must run along a course and complete three checkpoints.
 Before attempting each checkpoint players must retrieve a token found at the end of the mile and a half long course.
 Additionally, players will be required to wear various pieces of medieval equipment that will slow them down.
 For the lap to the first checkpoint players feet will be shackled together by chains.
 For the lap to the final checkpoint, players must each wear an entire suit of armor while they finish the course.
-The first two male players and first two female players to complete the stage will advance to Stage 2.
-The remaining four players will be eliminated from the final challenge and their bank accounts will be added to the final prize.
+The first two male players and first two female players to complete the stage advance to Stage 2.
+The remaining four players are eliminated from the final challenge and their bank accounts is added to the final prize.